Sospel tourism & sightseeing

 Sospel is a small town situated about 15km inland from the coastal resort of Menton and close to the French border with Italy.
 Standing at the entrance to the Roya Valley, the town is within the extensive Mercantour National Parc, with the busy Riviera resorts to the south and the mountains and remote perched villages of the Alpes-Maritimes to the north.

 An ancient town, Sospel became prosperous in the 13th century when an important salt trading route between Nice and Turin passed through the town and those using the route paid tolls to use the bridge across the Bévéra river.
-In places this medieval town feels almost Italian in character - it was part of Italy until 1860.
+In places this medieval town feels almost Italian in character.

 There is much to enjoy as you explore Sospel, both in the old town and along the river front.
 Start your visit at the fortified stone bridge across the river that joins the two halves of the town.